 This exercise constructs the basic shape of the part.

-- 1. Select the Connected Lines tool. - Move the pointer to the Single Line tool icon on the tool palette and press on the Single Line tool.
+- Select the Connected Lines tool. - Move the pointer to the Single Line tool icon on the tool palette and press on the small arrowhead in the corner of the Single Line tool.

 The subpalette appears.